browland/common-lisp-java/README.md

 ## Issues

-* Desugaring.
-E.g. (f '(1 2 3)) should be parsed into the tree: (f (quote ( 1 2 3))).
-  There is always special forms for any type of quote encountered such as unquote, quasiquote, etc to do this.
+### Env
+Do this first:
 * Globals defined during closure evaluation: For now just manually copying globals back in to the captured environment after application.
 Should have a separate single shared global environment.
 * Globals need handling properly (rather than manually handling * prefix and suffix)

+For this, have 3 global scopes: variables, functions, macros (none of these have scopes, always global).
+Though, macros are always run first before functions (Ensure we're checking this first).
+This is because macros act on code and functions act on code after any macros have run.
+Then, we can have one HashMap env per lexical scope for variables only (only these are lexically scoped).

+### Defvar/setf

+Only introduces a new variable if not already bound.
+Shouldn't allow a constant (keyword) symbol to be assigned.
+Nor allow assignments to special constants like t.
+Calling defvar again on an existing symbol will have no effect - works but will not update it.

+Setf can update an existing variable, and can't update one which is not yet declared.
+Setf also can't assign a new value to special constants e.g. t.

+Current impl of setf should also work with variables (e.g. when given a symbol as place).

+### Desugaring
+E.g. (f '(1 2 3)) should be parsed into the tree: (f (quote ( 1 2 3))).
+  There is always special forms for any type of quote encountered such as unquote, quasiquote, etc to do this.

 * format only works with strings - should work with cons cells for eg.